Jonathan Fifield (PGDip), (MBACP)

 Training, qualifications & experience

-I am a registered member (MBACP) of the British Association for Counselling & Psychotherapy (BACP).
+I am a registered member of the British Association for Counselling and Psychotherapy (BACP), and abide by their code of ethics.

 Areas of counselling I deal with